b4dnewz/node-emailhunter/README.md

 __Note__: You can get the Hunter.io API key in your dashboard: https://hunter.io/api_keys

 ## Methods

+The project is TypeScript based and it comes with declaration files, every method signature is well described and can also be found in the [online documentation](https://b4dnewz.github.io/node-emailhunter/).

 * __domainSearch__: You give one domain name and it returns all the email addresses using this domain name found on the internet.
 * __emailFinder__: This API endpoint generates the most likely email address from a domain name, a first name and a last name.
 * __emailVerifier__: This API endpoint allows you to verify the deliverability of an email address.